-You will be greeted by jury personnel in Room 211, Second Floor of the Erie County Courthouse, who will check you in.
+You will be greeted by jury personnel in Room 211, Second Floor of the Erie County Courthouse, and they will check you in.
 A brief orientation will be provided by advising you of the jury selection procedures.
-During the jury selection you will be told about the length of the trial.
+During the jury selection, you will be told about the length of the trial.
 Any conflicts that you may have will be addressed during the jury selection.

 What time will I arrive and leave?

-The normal business hours for the court are 8:309 a.m. - 4:30 p.m.
-You may be required to report at a different time, the phone call in system or web-site will advise you of the specific time to report if your services are required.
+The normal business hours for the court are 9 a.m. – 4:30 p.m.
+You may be required to report at a different time, and the phone call-in system or website will advise you of the specific time to report if your services are required.
 If you are seated on a trial, you may serve later than 4:30 p.m.
-Morning, afternoon and lunch breaks will be provided.
+Morning, afternoon, and lunch breaks will be provided.

 What is the telephone call-in procedure?

-After you have received and responded to your summons, the following is the telephone procedure to be followed based upon your service dates from your summons.
-You must call the Jury Information Line: 877-505-9548 after 4:30 p.m. on the business day of your service or go to the Erie County web-stie at www.eriecountygov.org and go to Jury Duty.
+After you have received and responded to your summons, the telephone procedure should be followed based upon your service dates from your summons.
+You must call the Jury Information Line: 814-833-7100 after 4:30 p.m. on the business day of your service, or go to the Erie County website at www.eriecountygov.org and go to Jury Duty.
 Please listen carefully and follow instructions.

 How much do I get paid for jury duty?

-Does my employer have to pay me while I am serving on jury duty?
+Does my employer have to pay me while I am serving jury duty?

 What happens if a person ignores a summons or fails to report for jury service?